hamzoni/bitshare-customized/app/help/en/introduction/bitshares.md

 >If you have an issue related to a Gateway provider, please be sure to contact them directly.
 See Gateways in the left menu.

-### Bitshares Chat
+### Zcom Chat
-You can chat with other member of the Bitshares community in real time at:
+You can chat with other member of the Zcom community in real time at:

 - [Telegram](https://t.me/BitSharesDEX)
 - [Discord](https://discord.gg/GsjQfAJ)